Turkey opens frontier for Syrian refugees to enter Europe after strike kills troops

 Turkey’s communications director, Fahrettin Altun, said that in retaliation, “all known” Syrian government targets were being fired on by Turkish air and land support units.

-Russia’s Defence Ministry said the Turkish troops hit by shelling should not have been in that area and Ankara had not informed Moscow in advance about their location.
+Russia’s Defence Ministry said the Turkish troops hit by shelling should not have been in that area, and Ankara had not informed Moscow in advance about their location.
 A senior Russian lawmaker said any full-scale Turkish military operation in Idlib would end badly for Ankara.

-Amid the mounting crisis over Syria, Turkey’s lira slid to a 17-month low and its main stock index plunged 10% early on Friday even though authorities banned short selling across all Turkish shares.
+Turkey’s lira slid to a 17-month low and its main stock index plunged 10% early on Friday even though authorities banned short selling across all Turkish shares.

 The State Department said the United States was very concerned about the reported attack on Turkish soldiers and stood by “our NATO ally Turkey”.

-U.N.
-Secretary-General Antonio Guterres voiced “grave concern” about the escalation in Idlib.

-Additional reporting by Ali Kucukgocmen, Can Sezer and Ceyda Caglayan in Istanbul and Tuvan Gumrukcu in Ankara; Writing by Jonathan Spicer, Daren Butler and Peter Graff, Editing by Robert Birsel, Simon Cameron-Moore and Timothy Heritage
+Additional reporting by Ali Kucukgocmen, Can Sezer and Ceyda Caglayan in Istanbul and Tuvan Gumrukcu in Ankara; Writing by Jonathan Spicer, Daren Butler and Peter Graff, Editing by Robert Birsel, Simon Cameron-Moore, Timothy Heritage and Gareth Jones